 Some of it – Yes, other parts – absolutely not.

 With substantial resources, advertisers can create a server-based entity which sends commands to the client side, collects the in-app events, calls the OS functions and rotates frequently.
-They can also track changes performed by Apple and adopt accordingly.
+They can also look out for changes performed by Apple and adopt accordingly.

 But then there’s the part where they need to collect postbacks from all of the different attributed networks.
 Can advertisers do it?
 Are they ready to go out and collect data from dozens of different networks, deal with the scale and the different integrations?